 Lawyers Selling Property

-Only lawyers can effect the legal transfer of houses, but did you know that these days lawyers are also allowed to sell properties!
-Savvy property owners are cutting out the middleman and having a professional represent their interests throughout the process, with massive cost savings.
+Only lawyers can effect the legal transfer of houses, but if you appoint them earlier in the process, they can also guide you through the sales process, at no cost additional to the standard conveyancing fees.
+Savvy property owners are having a professional represent their interests throughout the process, with massive cost savings if they guide you through a private property sale.
 Get the process rolling now by filliing in the form below to get an all-in-one quote.
-Many legal disagreements can be avoided (and you the seller are more protected from them) if you get an attorney involved from the start.
+Many legal disagreements can be avoided if you get a conveyancing attorney involved from the start.

 Potential cost saving